Hello Garci scandal

-The Hello Garci scandal (or just Hello Garci), also known as Gloriagate, was a political scandal and electoral crisis in the Philippines.

-The scandal involved former president Gloria Macapagal Arroyo, who allegedly rigged the 2004 national election in her favor.
+The Hello Garci scandal (or just Hello Garci), also known as Gloriagate, was a political scandal and electoral crisis in the Philippines involving 14th president Gloria Macapagal Arroyo, who allegedly rigged the 2004 national election in her favor.
 The official results of the election gave Arroyo and Noli de Castro the presidency and vice-presidency respectively.
 Hundreds of national and local positions were also contested during this election.
 The scandal and crisis began in June 2005 when audio recordings of a phone call conversation between President Arroyo and then-Election Commissioner Virgilio Garcillano, allegedly talking about the rigging of the 2004 national election results, were released to the public.
 This escalated when the minority of the lower house of Congress attempted to impeach Arroyo.
 This was blocked by the Arroyo-led majority coalition in September 2005 and no trial took place.

 Allegations against Arroyo and her alleged accomplices in government were many, including electoral fraud and its supposed cover-up.
 The Arroyo administration denied some of the allegations and challenged others in court.
 The House of Representatives, which was dominated by Arroyo's coalition, blocked attempts for an impeachment trial.
 Arroyo's most publicized alleged accomplice from the electoral commission, Virgilio Garcillano, was missing for a few months, but returned to the capital in late 2005.
 Allegations persist regarding possible conspirators from the government who helped in his escape, and another alleged cover-up.
 Garcillano denied any wrongdoing, before his disappearance, and after his return.
 In December 2006, Garcillano was cleared of perjury charges by the Department of Justice.